BAMresearch/aRTist-handbook/source/modules-ctscan.rst

 ======

 The **CtScan** module can be used to simulate cone beam :abbr:`CT (computerized tomography)` scans, applying the conventional circular scanning trajectory.
-The module is accomplished by Feldkamp reconstruction and volume visualization.
+The module is accomplished by a Feldkamp reconstruction and volume visualization.
 The simulated projections can be processed in the same way as experimental CT projections by external reconstruction programs.

 .. note::

     It is recommended to use the :abbr:`TIFF (Tagged Image File Format)` file format for easy data exchange, while the internal Feldkamp reconstruction requires projections in *BAM CT* format.

-The CtScan module consists of three separate pages that can be navigated using the tabs at the top of the window - the **Setup**, the **Feldkamp** and the **Volume View** (:numref:`modules-CtScan1`).
+The CtScan module consists of three separate pages that can be navigated using the tabs at the top of the window - the **Setup**, the **Feldkamp**, and the **Volume View** (:numref:`modules-CtScan1`).
 At bottom of module window, you can find a :guilabel:`Run` button to start or to :guilabel:`Stop` the simulation and a progress bar.
 The first two pages offer settings for the scan and for reconstruction (|artist| uses the Feldkamp algorithm for reconstruction).
 The finished tomogram can be viewed in the scene with the help of the first (**Setup**) or third (**Volume View**) tab by clicking on the :guilabel:`Show` button.